smurfix/buildscad/README.md

 	bar = foo(123);
 	function foo(x) = x;

-… does not work and will complain about undefined code.
-Please re-arrange your code.
+… works just fine.

 ### Variable handling

 Unknown variables (i.e. those that are never assigned to) cause an error.
-Unfilled parameters are still "undef", i.e.
+As in OpenSCAD, unfilled parameters are "undef", i.e.

 	function xx(a,b) = b;
 	echo(xx(1));

 does emit "ECHO: undef".

 ### Value redefinition

-OpenSCAD warns when redeclaring a variable: in effect, it re-orders statements, which can have interesting side effects.

-By contrast, in opensCadQ updating a variable will emit a warning but not change the value.
+Updating a variable will emit a warning but not change the value.

 ### included files

 Variables declared in include files can be overridden in the main code, as in OpenSCAD.
 However, values from included files don't filter back to the main code.

 ## TODO